 Rheumatoid arthritis: Can it affect the lungs?

-Although rheumatoid arthritis primarily affects joints, it sometimes causes lung disease as well.
+Although rheumatoid arthritis primarily affects joints, it sometimes also causes lung disease.
 Occasionally, lung problems surface before the joint inflammation and pain of rheumatoid arthritis.

 The lung problems most often linked to rheumatoid arthritis include: